docknetwork/api-docs/source/index.html.md

 Credential revocation is managed with on-chain revocation registries.
 To revoke a credential, its id (or hash of its id) must be added to the credential.
 It is advised to have one revocation registry per credential type.
 Revoking an already revoked credential has no effect.

-Similar to the replay protection mechanism for DIDs, for each registry, the last modified block number is kept, which is updated each time a credential is revoked or unrevoked.
+Similar to the replay protection mechanism for DIDs, the last modified block number is kept for each registry, which is updated each time a credential is revoked or unrevoked.
 Unrevoking an unrevoked credential has no effect.

 In this API, simply add Revoke/Unrevoke into the `action` parameter and input the desired credential ids.